awsdocs/aws-elemental-mediatailor-user-guide/doc_source/channel-assembly-adding-programs.md

 1. Choose **Add program**\.

-    For more advanced information using MediaTailor to personalize your ad breaks, see [Using MediaTailor ad insertion with your channel](channel-assembly-integrating-mediatailor-ssai.md)\.
+    For more advanced information using MediaTailor to personalize your ad breaks, see [Insert personalized ads and ad breaks in a channel stream](channel-assembly-integrating-mediatailor-ssai.md)\.